AOT-Technologies/forms-flow-ai-extensions/camunda-formio-tasklist-vue/README.md

 ![image](https://user-images.githubusercontent.com/70306694/124284590-c3078b80-db6a-11eb-81c7-921cfbe46495.png)

-This is a Vue component build for formsflow.ai solution to integrate Camunda Tasklist, associated forms in a bundled solution which can be installed as a package.
+This is a NPM package for formsflow.ai solution.
+It can be used as a  Vue component build for to integrate Camunda Tasklist, associated forms in a bundled solution.
+You can install it [NPM package manager](https://www.npmjs.com/package/camunda-formio-tasklist-vue).

 ## Things to look out when integrating